 - More effective methods of intervention, care, treatment and follow-up supervision of members in need of this care.

-A program of large-scale organizational change was begun in August of 2003 at the National Assembly in Louisville, Kentucky.
-It is entitled, Instruments of Hope and Healing -- Safeguarding Children and Young People.
+CMSM launched a program of large-scale organizational change at its August 2003 National Assembly, held in Louisville, Kentucky, called, Instruments of Hope and Healing -- Safeguarding Children and Young People.